Skip to content

 S

-$134,206 in contributions came from Finance & Banking, Government Operations — areas with no matching votes. votes appear in Defense & Security without matching funding.
+$134,206 in contributions came from Government Operations, Trade & Commerce — areas with no matching votes. votes appear in Defense & Security without matching funding.

 Thomas H. Kean, Jr.